The Cardigans: Solo projects

 During the band's first break Nina Persson released an album as A Camp, and Peter Svensson and Bengt Lagerberg worked on the project Paus with help from Joakim Berg from Kent, and Magnus Sveningsson recorded as Righteous Boy.

 In 2006, Sveningsson restarted their old label Trampolene and became an A&R for it.
 The first signing was the Swedish popband The Animal Five, which was a minor success in Sweden and Germany.

 Lagerberg and Johansson formed the group Brothers Of End, releasing a debut album The End in 2009, and a second album Mount Inside in 2011.
 A third album, Shakers Love, was released in 2014, and Nina Persson appeared on the track "Heat".

 In November 2006, Persson featured on The Cake Sale, an album set up by Oxfam Ireland.
 It contained nine tracks from some of Ireland's leading artists.
 Proceeds from the album went to the fair trade campaign.

-Persson also appeared on the Manic Street Preachers' album Send Away the Tigers (May 2007), providing guest vocals on the UK Chart #2 single "Your Love Alone Is Not Enough".
+Persson also appeared on the Manic Street Preachers' album Send Away the Tigers (May 2007), providing guest vocals on the UK Chart No. 2 single "Your Love Alone Is Not Enough".
 She shared vocals with Manics frontman James Dean Bradfield, who also appeared on stage with the band at the Glastonbury Festival 2007, and who has rated Peter Svensson as his second favourite guitarist.

 In the band's break of 2007, Persson recorded the second A Camp album Colonia, which was released in early 2009.
 A Camp supported the US release of Colonia with a tour, which began in New York City on 26 May and completed on 15 June in Los Angeles.

 In 2010, Persson appeared on Danger Mouse & Sparklehorse's collaboration (Dark Night of the Soul) singing "Daddy's Gone" (with Mark Linkous).

 Persson released the album Animal Heart under her own name in 2014.